 to a relatively small degree.
 After zero-flexibility cases, the next most frequent flexibility rating is in the 0–0.05 range.
 This is also evident from the ternary plots, where lexical items tend to cluster near (but not precisely on) the corners for their most prototypical functions.
 Interestingly, the small English corpus appears to show more flexibility than the 100-item sample.
 This could be an effect of the specific words chosen, but it could also be the case that it takes a certain number of tokens for the prototypical function of an item to become evident.
 This possibility is examined further in Section 4.4.

 Nuuchahnulth differs from English in several notable ways.
 First, a much higher pro- portion of items display no flexibility whatsoever.
-However, for those items which do exhibit flexibility, the average flexibility rating is generally higher than that of English stems.
+(This is so surprising!)However, for those items which do exhibit flexibility, the average flexibility rating is generally higher than that of English stems.
 In both samples, the biggest cluster of items with non-zero flexibility ratings have ratings around .6.
 English items with non-zero flexibility, by comparison, generally have ratings closer to .2.
 Thus for Nuuchahnulth lexical items are either totally inflexible or generally strongly flexi- ble.

 This bifurcation of the data is very likely due to the small size of the Nuuchahnulth corpus,